Elena' s AI Blog

 123

-Word embeddings is a novel approach to representing words as dense vectors.
-The word embeddings are learned with back propagation.
-After a model is trained, word embeddings also capture similarities between words 6.
+Word embeddings are a text vectorisation technique that represents words as dense, learned vectors so that semantically similar words sit close together in a continuous vector space.
+Word embeddings are learned with back propagation, and after a model is trained they capture similarities between words 6.
 In Keras, we have the Embedding layer, which builds on the specified vocabulary length (number of words), and the number of embedding dimensions.
 The Embedding layer can be used as a part of a Deep Neural Network or separately while fitting to particular training data and learning from the provided words, positioned in a continuous vector space based on words and their surroundings (other words used together).

 The Keras Embedding Layer takes in the “input_dim” parameter defining the size of text vocabulary (number of unique words), the “output_dim” determining the size of the vector space and chosen experimentally accordingly to the application.
 The “input_length” is the fixed length of input sentences or the maximum number of words on input documents.
 Thus, all inputs should be of the same size.
 This is why we will pad the sequences, as I will describe later in the code section.
 We will use tf.keras.utils.pad_sequences function for padding sequences.